Abstract digital artwork featuring smooth, overlapping curved shapes in shades of green and blue on a black background.

 When is Conduktor a better choice than the alternatives?

 Conduktor is a strong fit when multi-team Kafka governance, compliance certification (SOC2 Type II), field-level encryption, and self-service topic workflows are the primary requirements — particularly in regulated industries with PCI DSS, HIPAA, or GDPR obligations.
+The Gateway's disaster recovery failover and virtual topic filtering capabilities are also relevant for platform teams managing high-availability or bandwidth-sensitive deployments.

 When are the alternatives a better choice than Conduktor?